tasmota/docs/docs/Berry.md

 - create an instance of the client with `var tcp = tcpclient()`
 - connect to the server `tcp.connect(address:string, port:int [, timeout_ms:int]) -> bool` Address can be numerical IPv4 or domain name.
 Returns `true` if the connection succeeded.
 Optional `timeout` in milliseconds.
 The default timeout is `USE_BERRY_WEBCLIENT_TIMEOUT` (2 seconds).
 - check if the socket is connected with `tcp.connected()`
 - send content with `tcp.write(content:string or bytes) -> int`.
 Accepts either a string or a bytes buffer, returns the number of bytes sent.
-It's you responsibility to resend the missing bytes
+It's your responsibility to resend the missing bytes
 - check if bytes are available for reading `tcp.available() -> int`.
 Returns `0` if nothing was received.
 This is the call you should make in loops for polling.
 - read incoming content as string `tcp.read() -> string` or as bytes `tcp.readbytes() -> bytes`.
 It is best to call `tcp.available()` first to avoid creating empty response objects when not needed
 - close the socket with `tcp.close()`